jmaggio14/imagepypelines/README_landingpage.rst

 The Pipeline
 ^^^^^^^^^^^^

-ImagePypelines_'s most powerful feature is a high level interface to create data processing pipelines which apply a sequence of algorithms to input data automatically.
+ImagePypelines_'s most powerful feature is a high level interface to create data processing pipelines.
+These are objects which apply a sequence of algorithms to input data automatically, all while handling the nuance of data shape or type seamlessly.

-In our experience as imaging scientists, processing pipelines in both corporate or academic settings are not always easy to adapt for new purposes and are therefore too often relegated to *proof-of-concept* applications only.
-Many custom pipelines may also not provide step-by-step error checking, which can make debugging a challenge.
+In our experience as imaging scientists, processing pipelines in both corporate or academic settings are not always easy to adapt for new purposes and are therefore too often relegated solely to *proof-of-concept* applications.
+Many custom pipelines may also lack step-by-step error checking, which can make debugging a challenge.

 .. image:: https://imgs.xkcd.com/comics/data_pipeline.png
   :alt: cracked pipelines